capricornlg/application-manager/README.md

-Long running application | Will always be restarted when exited Short runing application | Will be launched periodly Periodic long running application |Long running applicatin but will be restart periodic Extra Features | Application can define avialable time range in a day <br> Application can have customerized envionment variables
+Long running application | Will always be restarted when exited Short runing application | Will be launched periodly Periodic long running application |Long running applicatin but will be restart periodic Extra Features | Application can define avialable time range in a day <br> Application can have customerized envionment variables <br> Application can define resource (memory & CPU) limitation (cgroup on Linux)

 ## Development tecnical